EMIT-leadership-development/emit/_posts/Thought-Leaders/2021-09-30-organizational-fluidity-in-times-of-crisis.md

 ---
 title: ORGANIZATIONAL FLUIDITY IN TIMES OF CRISIS
-subtitle: The importance of organizational fluidity
+subtitle: The importance of organizational fluidity.
 layout: post
 hero:
 heroQuote: